 Concentrate on Surfaces

-If a room is super overwhelming, now is NOT the time to do a deep dive.
-Pick a spot to start, and then rotate around the room from that spot.
+If a whole room is super overwhelming, now is NOT the time to do a deep dive.
+Pick a specific area to start, and then rotate around the room from that spot.
 When you feel like you want to quit, look to the area you’ve cleaned, and realize how great it looks.
 It will make you want to keep going!

 Flat surfaces are easy to find: